gracetownland/Legal-Aid-Tool/README.md

 Steps to implement optional modifications such as changing the colours of the application can be found [here](./docs/modificationGuide.md).

+### Credits
+This application was architected and developed by Prajna Nayak, Zayan Sheikh, and Kanish Khanna, with project assistance by Harleen Chahal.
+Thanks to the UBC Cloud Innovation Centre Technical and Project Management teams for their guidance and support.

 ## License

 This project is distributed under the [MIT License](LICENSE).